Edrees-creator/Edrees-creator/README.md

 - 👨🏾‍💻 I design products, brands, and experiences that bring people together.
 - 🌱 I have a background in product and brand design at digital agencies, consulting firms, and startups.
 - 📙 I’m currently learning design systems management, open source development, and no/low code development.
-- 💞️ I’m looking to collaborate on any project that relates to what I'm currently learning.
+- 💞️ I’m looking to collaborate on any project that expands what I'm learning.
-- 📫 How to reach me (ayindeolasunkanmi70[at]gmail[dot]com)
+- 📫 How to reach me (ayindeolasunkanmi70[at]gmail[dot]com) or designbyidris.xyz

 <!---
 Edrees-creator/Edrees-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.